Spectral decomposition of atomic structures in heterogeneous cryo-EM: Introduction

-\begin{remark} An atomic model in which the atoms form a discrete curve can be used in practice as an approximation of the three-dimensional structure of a protein with a single chain of amino-acids.
+\begin{remark} An atomic model in which the atoms form a discrete curve can be used in practice as an approximation of the 3D structure of a protein with a single chain of amino-acids.
 A protein is a macromolecule structure consisting of one or more chains of amino-acid residues, which are connected by peptide bonds, forming the so-called backbone.
 The central atom in each amino-acid residue is known as the C-$\alpha$ atom, and connects the side chain of the amino-acid residue to the backbone.
-One way to approximate the three-dimensional structure of the protein is by determining the C-$\alpha$ positions conforming the backbone, which form, indeed, a discrete curve satisfying our assumption \cite{hu2011discrete}. \end{remark}
+One way to approximate the 3D structure of the protein is by determining the C-$\alpha$ positions conforming the backbone, which form, indeed, a discrete curve satisfying our assumption \cite{hu2011discrete}. \end{remark}

 In the following, we offer a more formal description of our approach.
 See Figure \ref{fig: diagram} for a diagram outlining our method.
-The main idea is to use the prior knowledge about the molecular structure to introduce a parametrization of the space of atomic models satisfying such a prior, in our case, the assumption that the molecular structure can be modelled as a discrete curve.
-As we will see in subsection \ref{subsec: structure spectral decomp}, such three-dimensional structures can be represented, up to translations and rotations, by the \emph{torsion} and \emph{bond} angles at each point of the discrete curve, that we denote by $\Theta = (\theta_1, \theta_2,\ldots)$ and $\Psi = (\psi_1, \psi_2,\ldots)$ respectively.
+The main idea is to use prior knowledge about the atomic structure to introduce a parametrisation of the space of atomic models satisfying such prior.
+In our case, we assume that the molecule of interest can be approximated by its backbone, which can be modelled as a discrete curve, i.e. a sequence of points $\mathbf{z}:= \{ z_1, z_2, \ldots , z_m\} \in \R^{3m}$, where $m\in \N$ denotes the number of atoms in the model.
+As we will see in subsection \ref{subsec: structure spectral decomp}, such 3D structures can be represented, up to translations and rotations, by the \emph{torsion} and \emph{bond} angles at each point of the discrete curve, that we denote by $\Theta = (\theta_1, \theta_2,\ldots, \theta_{m-2})\in \R^{m-2}$ and $\Psi = (\psi_1, \psi_2,\ldots , \theta_{m-2})\in \R^{m-2}$ respectively.
 In order to determine the conformation of the macromolecule for each particle $u_i$, we estimate the parameters $\Theta_i$ and $\Psi_i$ as